Eleven Tips for Communicating God's Word

 (witnessing, preaching, teaching, discipling, mentoring)

 1. Are you evangelizing or discipling?
-Never disciple or teach unbelievers!
-You will only reproduce more of the same.
+Teaching is for believers and unbelievers must hear the gospel.
 If you are teaching, you can expect to spend time explaining and answering questions, but if they want to argue, stop teaching and start evangelizing!

 2. Trust God's Word and the Holy Spirit to do the heavy work.
 When you share the gospel, it is the power of God unto salvation.
 God's Word always accomplishes what God intends it to do.
 The Holy Spirit is given to all believers to guide us in the truth.